thesocialdev/kartodock/README.md

 ## TODO
 - [ ] Add Tilerator container
+- [ ] Change Cassandra container and create environment variables for authentication
+- [ ] Upgrade mapnik when version 3.0.20 is backported
 - [ ] Fix Kosmtik container
 - [ ] Proper configuration to use Sources and Styles with Mapbox Studio Classic
 - [ ] Remove package already installed in node_modules before linking